1 - At the conclusion of the game, after the referees have signed the scoresheet, the

 3. Place your stickers on all 4 pages of the score sheet

-4. Fill out the score sheet Heading:
+4. Fill out the score sheet

 Circle Home if you are the home team